2023 NBDA National Conference

 Category: Economic Empowerment

-Gentrification is the transformation of neighborhoods from low value to high value.
-This causes displacement of longtime residents and businesses.
-Displacement occurs when residents and businesses must move from their neighborhoods to another area due to higher rents, mortgages, and property taxes.
-Mental health of gentrification is a result of exposure of hazardous chemicals which leads to birth defects, diabetes, cancer, depression, anxiety, etc.
+neighborhoods to another area due to higher rents, mortgages, and property taxes.
+Mental health of gentrification is a result of exposure of hazardous chemicals which leads to birth defects, diabetes, cancer, depression, anxiety,

 Health Care, Communication Access and Seniors